-Goals Anticipated Outcomes Example: Clients provided with rides were able to regularly attend medical appointments and health and independence was improved.
-Example: 85% of clients had improvements in health and independence.
-Beneficiaries provided with rental assistance were able to maintain stable living condition.
-85% of the clients had stable living conditions.
-Beneficiaries assisted with electricity, water, and gas were able to maintain their services.
-85% of the clients were able to maintain their services without risk of disconnection.
+Goals Anticipated Outcomes Example: Clients provided with rides were able to regularly at- tend medical appointments and health and independ- ence was improved.
+Example: 85% of clients had improvements in health and independ- ence.
+Beneficiaries provided with rental assistance were able to maintain stable living condition 85% of clients had stable living conditions.
+Beneficiaries assisted with electricity, water, and gas were able to maintain their services 85% of the clients were able to maintain their services without risk of disconnects.
 Beneficiaries assisted with transportation were able to attend scheduled appointments.
 80% of the clients were able to increase outside resources.
-Beneficiaries assisted with childcare were able to 60% of the beneficiaries were able to maintain employseek and maintain employment. ment.
+Beneficiaries assisted with childcare were able to seek and maintain employment 60% of the beneficiaries were able to maintain employ- ment.